sdrdeepaido/aidosdr-fw/README.md

 make sdimg
 ```

 You will see the SD boot image in the build_sdimg folder.
-You can just  copy all these files in that folder into a SD card, plug the SD card  into the ANTSDR, set the jumper into SD card boot mode.
+You can just  copy all these files in that folder into a SD card, plug the SD card  into the AidoSDR, set the jumper into SD card boot mode.

 ## Update Flash by DFU

-DFU mode is just for ant e310, e200 is unsupport.
-If your device is e310, You can update the flash by DFU.
-Set the jumper into Flash Boot mode.
-When device is power up, push the DFU button, and then, you will see the both led in the device will turn green, now it's time to update the  flash.
-You should change into the build folder first,and plug a micro USB into  the OTG interface.
-After that, you should run the following command.
+DFU mode is available for AidoSDR, you can update the flash through DFU mode.
+Set the jumper to Flash Boot mode.
+After the device is powered on, press the DFU button, you will see both LED indicators in the device turn green, and now you can update the flash.
+You need to go to the build folder first, and then plug the Micro USB into the OTG port.
+Then, run the following command.

 ```sh
 sudo dfu-util -a firmware.dfu -D ./AidoSDR.dfu